-The Sport Conventions Division of the Council of Europe participated on 6 and 7 February, at UEFA...
+Sport Conventions Division of the Council of Europe participated, last 17-18 April, in Ljubljana...

 The European Convention on Spectator Violence entered into force in November 1985, six months after the Heysel disaster in Brussels.
 The principal aim of the convention is to prevent and control violence and misbehaviour by spectators, as well as to ensure spectator safety during sports events.